X3D-Edit 4.0 Authoring Tool

 are available for ROUTE, sensors, interpolators and

-a Script node is inserted to accomplish this task.
+a Script node is inserted immediately after the node to accomplish this task.

-can embed an image file inside an X3D scene by converting it into a
+can embed an image directly inside an X3D scene by converting it into an

 simplifies Transform scale settings to resize child content from a variety of length units into meters.